giellalt/lang-mrj/mrj.md

 We want to give 1) a match, but let 2) be treated specially by hfst-tokenise -a
 TODO: Could use something like this, but built-in's don't include šžđčŋ:

 Simply give an empty reading when something is unknown: hfst-tokenise --giella-cg will treat such empty analyses as unknowns, and remove empty analyses from other readings.
 Empty readings are also legal in CG, they get a default baseform equal to the wordform, but no tag to check, so it's safer to let hfst-tokenise handle them.

 Needs hfst-tokenise to output things differently depending on the tag they get

 * * *

+<small>This (part of) documentation was generated from [tools/tokenisers/tokeniser-disamb-gt-desc.1938.pmscript](https://github.com/giellalt/lang-mrj/blob/main/tools/tokenisers/tokeniser-disamb-gt-desc.1938.pmscript)</small>

+---

-<small>This (part of) documentation was generated from [../tools/tokenisers/tokeniser-disamb-gt-desc.1938.pmscript](http://github.com/giellalt/lang-mrj/blob/main/../tools/tokenisers/tokeniser-disamb-gt-desc.1938.pmscript)</small>Requires a recent version of HFST (3.10.0 / git revision>=3aecdbc)
+Requires a recent version of HFST (3.10.0 / git revision>=3aecdbc) Then just:
-Then just:
 $ make
 $ echo "ja, ja" | hfst-tokenise --giella-cg tokeniser-disamb-gt-desc.pmhfst